JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 For Jetcaster, the list of these libraries was as follows:

 * Dagger/Hilt, the popular dependency injection solution (replaced with [Koin](https://insert-koin.io/))

+  Koin is a tried and true multiplatform DI framework, but if it doesn't satisfy your needs, or the required rewrite is too extensive, there are other solutions.
+  The [Metro] framework is also multiplatform, and it can make the migration smoother through [interop with other annotations](https://zacsweers.github.io/metro/latest/interop/), with Dagger and Kotlin Inject specifically supported.
 * Coil 2, the image loading library (which [became multiplatform with version 3](https://coil-kt.github.io/coil/upgrading_to_coil3/))
 * ROME, the RSS framework (replaced with the multiplatform [RSS Parser](https://github.com/prof18/RSS-Parser))
 * JUnit, the test framework (replaced with [kotlin-test](https://kotlinlang.org/api/core/kotlin-test/))